novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-96.md

 (I think I’ll surprise you later.)

 “Alright, got it.
-Do whatever if I’m not surprised.”
+Do your best to make me surprised.”

 (You won’t be able to not be surprised.)